wgpsutherland/blog/_posts/2014-12-20-2-and-so-it-begins.md

 <br><img src="{{site.baseurl}}/images/first_sprite.png" alt="A Sprite drawing of a man on a hill" class="small-blog-image">

 I've got to be honest, drawing this image was very fun.
 I feel that I am going to be able to be very expressive with this style, even though there is not much detail.
-I can't wait.
+Can't wait.

 ~ w